open-eid/SiVa/docs/siva3/deployment_guide.md

 ### How-to set WAR deployed SiVa `application.properties`

 SiVa override properties can be set using `application.properties` file.
-The file can locate anywhare in the host system.
+The file can locate anywhere in the host system.
 To make properties file accessible for SiVa you need to create or edit `setenv.sh` placed inside `bin` directory.

 Contents of the `setenv.sh` file should look like: